+For school year 2022-23, the District may elect to test samples of potable water in District facilities serving students under first grade in buildings built prior to 1996.
 The purpose of such testing would be to determine the presence of and quantity of lead.
-If election to test is made, the District will submit sample(s) to a Department of Health and Senior Services-approved laboratory for analysis for the presence of lead.
-Written sampling results will be submitted by the laboratory to the Department of Health and Senior Services within seven (7) days of receipt.
+If election to test is made, the District will submit sample(s) to a department of health approved laboratory for analysis for the presence of lead.
+Written sampling results will be submitted to the Department of Health within seven (7) days of receipt.

-If any of the submitted samples exceed standards for parts-per-billion of lead set by the U.S. Environmental Protection Agency (EPA), the District will promptly notify by written or electronic communication to the parents/guardian of all enrolled students.
+If any of the submitted samples exceed standards set by the U.S. Environmental Protection Agency (EPA), the District will promptly notify by written or electronic communication to the parents/guardian of all enrolled students.
 Notice to parents/guardians will include the: